ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 pkg-config --modversion opencv
 ```
-It should show: 3.4.8.
+It should show: 4.1.0.
 Change your directory where your Python 3 bindings for OpenCV resides & rename the binding file by running the following command:
 ```
 cd /usr/local/lib/python3.6/dist-packages/cv2/python-3.6
-sudo mv cv2.cpython-36m-x86_64-linux-gnu.so cv2.so
+sudo mv cv2.cpython-36m-x86_64-linux-gnu.so cv2.so.4.1.0
 ```
 **Note**:
 - Follow the instruction on this site to download and install opencv & some other necessary packages manually: https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/
+- 'cmake' & autotools are 2 different build systems.
+If you have source code build with autotools, you use './configure' & if you have cmake, you use 'cmake', 'ccmake' or 'cmake-gui' to do the configuration.
+- 'cmake' command with Release flag creates a Makefile in the build directory following updated packages mentioned in requirement.txt file according to system configuration.
+- 'make' command builds the package & compiles source codes of Makefile accordingly to create binary executable files.
+- 'sudo make install' command copies the compiled binaries to the system path binary directories accordingly.
+- 'sudo ldconfig' creates the necessary links and cache to the most recent shared libraries found in the directories specified on the command line or mentioned in the system path.
+The cache is used by the run-time linker.
 - It's very necessary to keep the flag -D WITH_CUDA flag = ON to use your GPU while compiling & use cuda in later opencv related jobs.
-- It's also necerssary to keep the flag -D OPENCV_EXTRA_MODULES_PATH=~/opencv_contrib/modules to show the path of an extra module opencv contrib which is a very useful library.
 ## Tensorflow GPU installation:
 After installing opencv, you should start installing tensorflow.
 A list of CUDA version compatible tensorflow is given below:
 <p align="center">